jonahlitman/jonahlitman.github.io/README.md

 What actually happened

 Week 1
 day 1 worked on codecademy
 day 2 worked on codecademy
 day 3 worked on codecademy
 day 4 worked on codecademy

+Week 2
+day 1 worked on codecademy